oberonamsterdam/react-api-data/api.md

 ### `useApiData()`

-Get an [ApiDataBinding](#apidatabinding) for the given endpoint.
+Get an [Binding](#binding) for the given endpoint.
 It will make sure data gets (re-)loaded if needed.
-This behavior is based on the `autoTrigger` and `cacheDuration` settings in [EndpointConfig](#apidataendpointconfig) and will, by default, trigger the call when the endpoint's method is `GET` and the call has not yet been triggered before.
+This behavior is based on the `autoTrigger` and `cacheDuration` settings in [EndpointConfig](#endpointconfig) and will, by default, trigger the call when the endpoint's method is `GET` and the call has not yet been triggered before.
 This makes it possible to use this hook for the same call in multiple components, without needing to worry about which components needs to trigger the call and how to share the data between the components.
 Just "use" the API data in multiple components and the fetching of data will be handled.
-In any case it will return an `ApiDataBinding` that reflects the current state of the *API call*, identified by the combination of the *endpointKey* and the *params*.
+In any case it will return an `Binding` that reflects the current state of the *API call*, identified by the combination of the *endpointKey* and the *params*.

 **Parameters**